-• Comments are not required for every budget line item.
+Comments are not required for every budget line item.
 This column provides space for further identification of items included in the budget categories.
 For example, under travel, total cost for each trip should be provided under the "Proposed Budget" column, with the number of trips and items included in the costs, e.g., airfare, per diem, taxis, etc., specified under "Comments."
 The comments column is not intended to replace the budget narrative section.

-• FY 2023 and FY 2024 Budget:
+FY 2024 and FY 2025 Budget:

-The budget now includes a budget summary and detail for the second 0 and third years of the program.
+The budget now includes a budget summary and detail for the second and third years of the program.
 This will be used for planning purposes only, and organizations will still have to submit updated budget documents before the start of each fiscal year of the award.
 Organizations should attempt to provide a realistic budget that accounts for the proposed maximum level of departures for each RSC and expected RSC growth.
-In the budget narrative for FY 2022, organizations should include a section at the end titled FY 2023 and FY 2024 budget and briefly address the staffing, resources, infrastructure, etc. with funding implications needed to reach the proposed level of departures for FY 2023 and FY 2024.
+In the budget narrative for FY 2023, organizations should include a section at the end titled FY 2024 and FY 2025 budget and briefly address the staffing, resources, infrastructure, etc. with funding implications needed to reach the proposed level of departures for FY 2024 and FY 2025.
 This should be in line with the departure numbers provided in the capacity development plan section of the proposal narrative.
-In planning for FY 2023 and FY 2024, organizations should assume the guidance provided in this appendix, Section 1 will also be line items included in year two and year three budgets (e.g.: travel for workshops, meetings, etc.).
-Organizations do not need to provide a line-by-line justification for all of the budget items proposed in FY 2023 and FY 2024.
+In planning for FY 2024 and FY 2025, organizations should assume the guidance provided in this appendix, Section 1 will also be line items included in year two and year three budgets (e.g.: travel for workshops, meetings, etc.).
+Organizations do not need to provide a line-byline justification for all of the budget items proposed in FY 2024 and FY 2025.

-Appendix 3: WRAPS/START Equipment & Software Requirements
+Appendix 3: START Equipment & Software Requirements

-- 1. The following guidance provides information on START deployment requirements. - System Solution Champion (SSCs): SSCs will remain in their role after START deployment at their specific RSC.
+- 1. The following guidance provides information on START requirements. - System Solution Champion (SSCs): SSCs will remain in their role at their specific RSC.
 The RPC will continue to provide guidance to SSCs on key priorities and activities post-START deployment.
-The SSC will remain fully dedicated to RPC-directed START activities. - Information Security Personnel: RSCs should have at least one dedicated system security staff member who understands the NIST framework.
-This staff member will need to understand all system details including: architecture; system components (hardware, software, peripherals, etc.); location of each system component; data flow; interconnections (internal and external); security categorization; security requirements; configuration management processes and procedures; users (roles, responsibilities, access controls, location, etc.); key personnel by name. - 2.
-For RSCs that have not deployed to START: - Data Conversion Support: The RPC will need RSC staff assistance to conduct validations and testing of case data converted from WRAPS to START, as well as responding to data calls and corrections, in the 2-3 months before an RSC's deployment.
-We expect data validations and testing to take approximately 175 hours of staff time.
-We expect data calls and corrections to take 40 to 60 hours at all RSCs except for RSC Africa where we expect it to take 80 hours. - Training and Local SOP Development: We expect all RSC staff that will use START to participate in training prior to deployment.
-Training will generally occur within the month before an RSC's deployment.
-Training will last approximately 50-60 hours and will take two to three weeks depending on the RSC's time zone and the RPC's ability to adjust for the time change.
-RSC Power Users will be called on to assist with training activities in addition to the SSC, in some instances leading training sessions themselves.
-We also expect some RSC staff, primarily supervisors, to support drafting of local SOPs that deviate from the START Master SOPs.
-SSCs, Power Users, and key supervisors will participate in processing conversations beginning 5-6 months ahead of deployment
+The SSC will remain fully dedicated to RPCdirected START activities, and rely on cooperation and support from RSC colleagues to advance training, system testing, guidance review/drafting, and other activities to improve standardization in guidance, processing efficiency, reporting, and system enhancements - Information Security Personnel: RSCs should have at least one dedicated system security staff member who understands the NIST framework.
+This staff member will need to understand all system details including: architecture; system components (hardware, software, peripherals, etc.); location of each system component; data flow; interconnections (internal and external); security categorization; security requirements; configuration management processes and procedures; users (roles, responsibilities, access controls, location, etc.); key personnel by name. - Reporting: RSC Data Integrity teams will continue to work collaboratively with SSCs to evaluate and create reports in Tableau and to increasingly assess reports created in the START Reporting tool by the RPC.

-(approximately 12 meetings, 60-90 minutes/meeting), in order to complete a Business Process Impacts Mapping and inform local SOP drafting.

-- Deployment Planning/Readiness: Key staff including supervisors and RSC leadership will evaluate Access and Assignment groups for the entirety of RSC staff to determine the level of access provided to their user base in START.
-Review of Assignment groups for the RSC will reflect the internal team structure of the RSC and may necessitate the RSC to spend time evaluating its organizational structure.
-The SSC and Power Users will also review spreadsheets of dropdown lists (e.g. supporting document types) in START prior to deployment and provide recommendations, as well as provide information around partner applications used at their RSC.
-Depending on the size of an RSC (both in terms of staffing and case size) these activities may take 20 hours or more to complete. - Reporting: RSC Data Integrity teams will work collaboratively with SSCs in the months leading up to deployment to re-evaluate and recreate reports in the new Tableau data lake using START data.
 These POCs will also complete analysis on START Filtering capabilities and identify RSC workflow enhancements.
-Hours of engagement will vary, however, depending on the number of reports an RSC has, and the size of its Data Team, data teams may spend several weeks fully dedicated to START-related reporting transition tasks. - 3.
-The following includes RSC required equipment for WRAPS/START.
+Hours of engagement will vary; however, all RSC reporting teams will be required to work collaboratively with one another and RPC to support the development of standardized reporting and predictive analytics across the USRAP. - 2.
+The following includes RSC required equipment for START.
 Please note the equipment listed below is the "minimum" requirement.
 The RSC may exceed any of the recommendations.
 Should the RSC replace a previous RSC in the same location and find that the existing hardware does not meet the minimum requirements specified in document, the new RSC staff will be responsible for any and all necessary upgrades.

-• Facility Server/IT Room
+Facility Server/IT Room